Pratikpi/Study-Material/HLD/Notification-System-Study-Guide.md

 ---

 ## 8. Common Interview Questions
-- How to scale notification delivery?
+- **How to scale notification delivery?**
+    Use distributed notification gateways, partition users across servers, and leverage message queues for buffering.
+Employ horizontal scaling and stateless services to handle high throughput.

-- How to support multiple channels?
+- **How to support multiple channels?**
+    Abstract channel logic behind a unified interface.
+Implement separate gateways/services for each channel (push, email, SMS) and route notifications based on user preferences.

-- How to personalize notifications?
+- **How to personalize notifications?**
+    Store user preferences and context in a database.
+Use templates with dynamic placeholders and fill them with user-specific data at send time.

-- How to handle failures and retries?
+- **How to handle failures and retries?**
+    Implement retry logic with exponential backoff for transient failures.
+Log failed attempts, monitor delivery status, and use dead-letter queues for persistent failures.

-- How to prevent notification spam?
+- **How to prevent notification spam?**
+    Apply rate limiting per user and per channel.
+Batch notifications when possible and respect user opt-in/out preferences to avoid excessive messaging.

 ---